mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 Extracted user-defined functions, such as the message adapter or the custom cast functions may need to be slightly adjusted before using them in a Projection Storer service.
 In particular, Projection Storer:

-- support both Real-Time Updater and its own custom message adapter definition.
+- supports both Real-Time Updater and its own custom message adapter definition.
 In fact, when the output of existing adapters is mapped internally to the newer one.
   However, it is recommended to review existing implementation to reflect the newer return type, as explained in the [output paragraph](/fast_data/configuration/projection_storer.md#adapter-output).
   This allows to have a greater control over the details provided to the Projection Storer
 - expects that custom cast function do not receive as input parameter the `logger`.
 It is **requested** that the implementation of those custom function is updated to remove the logger and